ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/compare-performance.md

 ---
-title: Modify project and compare performance
+title: Modify Test workflow and compare performance
 weight: 5

 ### FIXED, DO NOT MODIFY
 layout: learningpathall
 ---

-This section introduces how you can use Arm software in PyTorch to enhance the neural network performance.
+Continuously monitoring the performance of your machine learning models in production is crucial to maintaining their effectiveness over time.
+The performance of your ML model can change due to various factors ranging from data-related issues to model-specific and environmental factors.

+In this section, you will introduce a change to the PyTorch backend being used to test the trained model.
+You will learn how to measure and continuously monitor the inference performance with your workflow.

 ## OneDNN with Arm Compute Library (ACL)

+In the previous section, you used the PyTorch 2.3.0 Docker Image compiled with OpenBLAS from DockerHub to run your testing workflow.
+PyTorch can be run with other backends as well.
+You will now modify the testing workflow to use PyTorch 2.3.0 Docker Image compiled with OneDNN and the Arm Compute Library.

 The Arm Compute Library is a collection of low-level machine learning functions optimized for Arm's Cortex-A and Neoverse processors, and the Mali GPUs.
-The Arm-based GitHub runner uses Neoverse, which makes it possible to optimize your neural networks even further.
-In a nutshell, ACL implements kernels (which you may know as the operators or layers), which uses specific instructions that run faster on Aarch64.
+The Arm-based GitHub runners use Arm Neoverse CPUs, which makes it possible to optimize your neural networks to take advantange of the features available on the runners.
+ACL implements kernels (which you may know as the operators or layers), which uses specific instructions that run faster on Aarch64.

-ACL is integrated into PyTorch through the [oneDNN engine](https://github.com/oneapi-src/oneDNN), and is enabled by default in the [PyTorch pip package](https://pypi.org/project/torch/).
-PyTorch can be run with other backends as well.
-Two [Docker images](https://hub.docker.com/r/armswdev/pytorch-arm-neoverse) with different configurations of the framework are available to easily switch between the backends, as doing so with `pip` requires a deeper understanding of the PyTorch internals.
+ACL is integrated into PyTorch through the [oneDNN engine](https://github.com/oneapi-src/oneDNN).

 ## Compare results